sharmaarav/nextwork-web-project/README.md

 # nextwork-web-project
-ava web app set up on an EC2 instance.
+Java web app set up on an EC2 instance.